Vindafjord Municipality: Geography

-The municipality of Vindafjord lies south of the Hardangerfjorden and north of the Skjoldafjorden and Vindafjorden.
+Vindafjord Municipality lies south of the Hardangerfjorden and north of the Skjoldafjorden and Vindafjorden.
 The Sandeidfjorden flows through the municipality also.
 The lake Vatsvatnet lies in the central part of the municipality.
 The municipality sits near the base of the Haugalandet peninsula, connecting the mainland to the city of Haugesund on the western end of the peninsula.
 The European route E134 highway runs through the municipality.
+The highest point in the municipality is the 1013.75 m tall mountain Bjørndalsnuten, located on the border with Etne Municipality.